kiannaquines/kiannaquines/README.md

 <h2 align="left">About Me</h2>

 <p align="left">✨ I've been developing software since 2018 and have gained hands-on experience in a wide variety of technologies.
-I'm working on my undergraduate Capstone Project, where I’m developing a Crowd Monitoring System with Artificial Intelligence, developed using NextJS, ReactJS, Python, FastAPI, JWT Authentication.</p>
+I'm working on my undergraduate Capstone Project, where I’m developing a <b>Crowd Monitoring System with Artificial Intelligence</b>, developed dashboard using NextJS, ReactJS, Python, FastAPI, JWT Authentication.</p>

 <p align="left">My passion for technology drives me to always be innovative and solve complex problems through code.
 I aim to combine my knowledge of software development with a strong understanding of system design and business processes.</p>